WvanWoerden/modLIP_real_embedding/README.md

 # Dependencies

-Dependencies required including the version on which the scripts have been tested.
+Dependencies required, including the version on which the scripts have been tested.

-- Pari/GP
+- Pari/GP (2.15.4)
-- SageMath (10.4)
+- SageMath (10.5)
-- Numpy (2.0.1)
+- Numpy (1.26.3)
-- Matplotlib (3.9.2)
+- Matplotlib (3.8.0)
 - LaTeX (e.g. pdfTex, TeXLive)

 Generally, it should be sufficient to have a somewhat recent version of Sagemath and a LaTeX distribution installed as SageMath includes an installation of Pari/GP.